ditatechwriter/portfolio/MDITA-keys.md

 ```
 The keys attribure in the topicref tag is used to set the key.
 A *navtitle* tag containing the topic title needs to be added within *topicmeta* tags so that the topic title is used for the link and not the file name.
 In a topic the internal file is referenced as follows:
 ```
-For more information, see [MDITA-topics].
+For more information, see [get-started].
 ```
 Once built, the final Markdown output is:
 ```
-For more information, see [MDITA topics](MDITA-topics.md).
+For more information, see [Getting started with Acme Meme Maker 2000](get-started.md).
 ```